When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 A New Slant on Classic Wooden Blocks

-The manufacturers have taken safety precautions to ensure this toy is safe for use by children 3 years and above.
+Because there are no visible magnets or plastic casings, they look beautiful and feel premium.
+The manufacturers have taken strict safety precautions to ensure the magnets are inaccessible, making this toy safe for use by children 3 years and above.

 Doinkit Darts - Magnetic Dart Board